elastic/connectors/docs/document-level-security/SALESFORCE.md

 Refer to [document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.

 Salesforce allows users to set permissions in different ways i.e. via Profiles, Permission sets and Permission set Groups.

 Refer this tutorial to get more idea on setting the permissions - [link](https://howtovideos.hubs.vidyard.com/watch/B1bQnMFg2VyZq7V6zXQjPg#:~:text=This%20is%20a%20must%20watch,records%20in%20your%20Salesforce%20organization.)

+To ingest any standard or custom objects, users must ensure that at least `Read` permission is granted to that object through any of the following methods for setting permissions.

 ### Set Permissions using Profiles